c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_nanopore.rst

                         job scheduler type (default: slurm) -f, --force           force creation of jobs even if up to date (default: false)
-  --no-json             do not create a JSON file per analysed sample to track the
+  --no-json                create a JSON file per analysed sample to track the
-                        analysis status (default: false i.e., JSON file will be created)
+                        analysis status (default: false i.e., JSON file is created)
   --report              create 'pandoc' command to merge all job markdown
                         report files in the given step range into HTML, if